Intermittent Moon Fasting

 What we offer ?

 We offer a unique blend of making a custom diet chart, asanas, deep breathing and mudras in our guided intermittent moon fasting or Chandrayana.
-By regulating one’s eating based on the moon cycles, we can free the mind and heal the body.
-Begin your journey to health and well-being now.
-To know more read on, watch the testimonials and contact us or sign up.
+Once you sign up we will have a zoom call

 When do we start the fast ?